berenslab/umi-normalization/README.md

 Then, you can step through our analysis by following the sequence of the notebooks.
 There are four independet analyses:

  - Reproduction and investigation of the NB regression model by Hafemeister & Satija (Notebookes `01` & `02`, producing Figure 1 from our paper)
- - Estimation of technical overdispersion from negative control datasets (Notbooks `01` & `03`, producing Figure S1)
+ - Estimation of technical overdispersion from negative control datasets (Notebooks `01` & `03`, producing Figure S1)
  - Benchmarking normalization by Analytical Pearson residuals vs. GLM-PCA vs. standard methods:
      - on the PBMC dataset (Notebooks `01`, `04`, `05`, producing Figures 2, S3, S4, S6, S7, S8, and additional figures)
      - on different retinal datasets (Notebooks `06`, `07`, `08`, producing Figures S2, S5, and additional figures)